Evaluating Plant Brushing as a Strategy for Height Control in Edible Crop Species

 Since completing this project and throughout my senior year at UNH, I have been employed part-time by Hip Peas Farm in Hooksett, New Hampshire to manage growing operations and assist in the construction and management of an aquaponics greenhouse.
 Upon graduation, I will begin working full-time for Hip Peas Farm as the director of agricultural operations as they establish a farm-to-table restaurant that will focus on sustainable agriculture practices and aquaponics.

+This material is based upon work supported by the New Hampshire Agricultural Experiment Station, through joint funding of the National Institute of Food and Agriculture, U.S. Department of Agriculture, under award number 1012018.
 Special thanks to the Hamel Center for Undergraduate Research and Mr. Dana Hamel for the additional grant funding necessary to make this project possible.
-Additional thanks to Dr. Molly Doyle, Dr. Rebecca Sideman, Dr. Iago Hale, and, most of all, Dr. Ryan Dickson for their help in writing the proposal, designing and conducting the experiment, analyzing data, and being supportive throughout the process.
-Finally, thanks to greenhouse staff David Goudreault, Luke Hydock, and Jonathan Ebba for their help in planning and executing this project.
+Additional thanks to Dr. Molly Doyle, administrative director of the Hamel Center for Undergraduate Research; Dr. Rebecca Sideman and Dr. Iago Hale, New Hampshire Agricultural Experiment Station scientists; and, most of all, my mentor Dr. Ryan Dickson, for their combined help in writing the proposal, designing and conducting the experiment, analyzing data, and being supportive throughout the process.
+Finally, thanks to Macfarlane Research Greenhouse staff David Goudreault, Luke Hydock, and Jonathan Ebba for their help in planning and executing this project.
 This has been one of the most challenging and rewarding endeavors I have undertaken in my academic career, and without these faculty members, or the assistance of the Hamel Center, I would not have been able to experience this great opportunity.

 Benton Jones Jr., J. (2005).
 Hydroponics: a practical guide for the soilless grower (2nd ed.).
 Boca Raton, FL: CRC Press.